KnpLabs/symfony-light/README.md

 You can import any number of translation files that are in `src/translation` folder.
 You can import any number of validation files that are in `src/validation` folder.

+**Nota-bene**: Nothing forces you to use this structure!
+You still can use and create any number of bundles you want.

 Configuration
 -------------